 Some users reported issues with the fan’s speed control, saying it made very little difference.
 If you’re working with a small grow setup, your only workaround is to buy a smaller fan with a lower CFM rating.

-Typical Setup for Quiet Inline Fans
+Typical Setup of Inline Fans

 Buying a quiet inline duct fan is one thing, but the setup is just as important for noise levels.